-Please use the documents below to explore the overviews of the Cornerstones Curriculum and subject-specific overviews.
+Please use the documents below to explore the subject-specific overviews and subject overviews of the Cornerstones Curriculum.

 - Cornerstones Curriculum Overview

 What is the Cornerstones Curriculum?

 The Cornerstones Curriculum is a creative and thematic approach to learning that is mapped to the 2014 primary national curriculum to ensure comprehensive coverage of national expectations.
 It is based on a child-centred pedagogy called The Four Cornerstones and is delivered through Imaginative Learning Projects (ILPs) and Knowledge Rich Projects (KRPs), which provide a rich menu of exciting and motivating learning activities that make creative links between all aspects of children’s learning.
 We believe children learn better when they are encouraged to use their imagination and apply their learning to engaging contexts.
 Our curriculum provides many learning challenges throughout the academic year that require children to solve problems, apply themselves creatively and express their knowledge and understanding effectively.
 Cornerstones also provide a rigorous skills and knowledge framework that outlines the end of year expectations in all subjects.
 These skills and knowledge are tied to activities and are age-related so that staff can track children’s progress and identify their individual learning needs.

 Want to find out more?

 You can read about the Early Years Foundation Stage, the EYFS Statutory Framework, and the National Curriculum for Key Stages 1 and 2, which includes the programmes of study for all subjects, on the GOV.uk website.

 Class newsletters are sent home electronically, detailing what is happening each term in our Sycamore and Acorn classes.
 Parents and carers are, of course, always very welcome to ask us in school if you want to find out more about what your child is learning, and don’t forget to check out our Twitter feed to see what we have been doing recently!!